rage/programming-23/data/part-9/1-objects-and-references.md

     completed.append(CompletedCourse("Physics 2", 4, date(2019, 11, 10)))
     completed.append(CompletedCourse("Programming 2", 5, date(2020, 5, 19)))

-    # Go through all the completed courses, print out their names and add the credits received together
+    # Go through all the completed courses, print out their names
+    # and sum up the credits received
     credits = 0
     for course in completed:
         print(course.name)